mfraynt/SubsetSum/README.md

 F --> Root

 ```
-In order to return the subset, we have to record an element of $ arr $ echa time we decrease the $ sum $.
+In order to return the subset, we have to record an element of $arr$ echa time we decrease the $sum$.
 VBA implementation is provided below.

 ```VB
 Function isThereSumRecursive(arr, n, sum) As Boolean